Willyoung2017/HotpotNet-for-TextVQA/Model_Analysis/README.md

-This folder contains code and quantitative results of models.
+This folder contains code and results of qualitative and quantitative model analysis.

 ## File Structure
 - `model_predictions`: finalized prediction results of unimodal baselines, competitive baselines, hotpot baselines and finalized hotpot models